Soumik1008/SoumikSaha.github.io/README.md

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEA!

 </b>.
 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAL <br>I got to have hands on experience on:
+I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPE AI <br>I got to have hands on experience on:

 <li>HTML.